microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

 - Validate that the RabbitMQ message broker is running.
 - Validate that messages are being sent from the `TrafficControlService` to the `FineCollectionService` using Dapr, not direct service invocation.
-- Validate that messages are being received & consumed from the Azure Service Bus.
+- Validate that messages are being received & consumed from the Azure Service Bus via topics.

 ## Tips